ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 <SuperDebug data={$form} />

 When editing the form fields (try in the form above), the data is automatically updated.
-The component also displays the current page status in the right corner.
+The component also displays a copy button and the current page status in the right corner.
+There are many [configuration options](/super-debug) available.

 ### Posting data